Scanian Regiment: The Regiment

-The Scanian regiment was mustered into service, December 20, 1615, with Andrew Sinclair as colonel.
+The Scanian regiment was mustered into service on 20 December 1615, with Andrew Sinclair as colonel.
 At first the regiment contained 1,792 soldiers, with one company from Zealand, four from Skåne, three from Halland, and one from Blekinge.
 When the Zealand regiment was created it lost one company, and when Halland was ceded to Sweden through the peace of Brömsebro 1645, another three.
 The regiment was mobilized 1627–1639, during the Thirty Years' War, when Imperial forces attacked Denmark.
 When Frederick III decided to attack Sweden in 1657, the Skåne regiment had, as all national regiments, untrained soldiers and officers not used to command.
 After the disastrous war, Skåne and Blekinge were ceded to Sweden, and the regiment disbanded.